cr1901/i2c-server/compress/README.md

 ### Code Words
 In the below diagrams, the code words are displayed most significant bit first.
+Spaces in the Code Word rows delimit prefixes.

 |Code Word       |Type    |Interpretation                                                        |
 |----------------|--------|----------------------------------------------------------------------|